awslabs/aws-dotnet-messaging/src/AWS.Messaging.Telemetry.OpenTelemetry/README.md

 ## Configuration

 ### 1. Install Packages

+**Notice:** *This library is still in active development and has not been published to NuGet.org yet.*

 Add a reference to [`AWS.Messaging.Telemetry.OpenTelemetry`](https://www.nuget.org/packages/AWS.Messaging.Telemetry.OpenTelemetry) and [`OpenTelemetry.Extensions.Hosting`](https://www.nuget.org/packages/OpenTelemetry.Extensions.Hosting).

 In this example, we're going to configure OpenTelemetry on our `IServiceCollection`, so also add a reference to [`OpenTelemetry.Extensions.Hosting`](https://www.nuget.org/packages/OpenTelemetry.Extensions.Hosting).
 This is not required if starting and stopping tracing via `CreateTracerProviderBuilder`.